EGoverde/Mvvm.Nucleus.Maui/README.md

 On slower devices it is a common issue that users are able to trigger multiple navigation requests by pressing a button one more than once, either too quickly or while waiting for the navigation to start.
 When using the CommunityToolkit `(Async)RelayCommand` this problem is reduced, as the Command will be disabled while it's processing.
 But since a navigation Task returns before it has finished navigating, it can still occur.

 Nucleus offers two features to improve the navigation behavior, both are enabled by default.
-These are `IgnoreNavigationWhenInProgress` and `IgnoreNavigationWithinMilliseconds`, see [Configuration].
+These are `IgnoreNavigationWhenInProgress` and `IgnoreNavigationWithinMilliseconds`, see [Configuration](#configuration).

 In specific cases you might want to bypass these restrictions, but not disable them fully.
 In those cases you can add `NucleusNavigationParameters.DoNotIgnoreThisNavigationRequest` in the NavigationParameters and set it to true.